-Strategy Section SEA/AA Recommended Text No. 7.4.1 Environmental Assessment The alignments and details of proposed transport projects set out in the Transport Strategy, unless already provided for by plans or proposals that have been subject to environmental assessment, are indicative only and are subject to further development as the design and planning processes for individual projects progress.
+Strategy Section No. SEA/AA Recommended Text 7.4.1 Environmental Assessment The alignments and details of proposed transport projects set out in the Transport Strategy, unless already provided for by plans or proposals that have been subject to environmental assessment, are indicative only and are subject to further development as the design and planning processes for individual projects progress.
 New projects will be required to be subject to lower-tier environmental assessment and detailed corridor and route selection processes as relevant (including those arising from SEA recommendation "Corridor and Route Selection Process" integrated into Chapter 18.
-16. Climate Action Management Climate 1 Additional demand management measures to achieve the GDA transport emissions target for 2030 will be implemented.
-The NTA will undertake a detailed assessment to establish the optimal framework of demand management measures, which is likely to include parking restraint, zonal charging, additional tolling / road pricing and/or further vehicle electrification.
-Climate 2 Through the implementation of the full measures set out in this strategy, in combination with the plans and programmes of Government, the NTA will contribute to a reduction in CO2 emissions from transport in the GDA to below 1 MtCO 2 eq by 2042.
-18. Environmental Protection and Management Introduction Strategic Environmental Assessment (SEA) and Appropriate Assessment (AA) have both been undertaken alongside the preparation of the Strategy.
-All recommendations arising from the SEA and AA processes have been integrated into the Strategy.
-Many of these recommendations have been set out in the SEA Environmental Report; however, some of the more strategic recommendations are detailed below.
-Compliance with these measures will facilitate environmental protection and management.
-18. Environmental Protection and Management Regulatory Framework for Environmental Protection and Management In implementing this Strategy, the Authority will cumulatively contribute towards - in combination with other users and bodies - the achievement of the objectives of the regulatory framework for environmental protection and management and will ensure that plans, programmes and projects comply with EU Directives - including the Habitats Directive (92/43/EEC), the Birds Directive (2009/147/EC), the Environmental Impact Assessment Directive (2011/92/EU, as amended by 2014/52/EC) and the Strategic Environmental Assessment Directive (2001/42/EC) - and relevant transposing Regulations.
-18. Environmental Protection and Management Lower-level Decision Making Lower levels of decision making and environmental assessment should consider the environmental sensitivities identified in Section 4 of the SEA Environmental Report, including the following: Special Areas of Conservation and Special Protection Areas; Features of the landscape that provide linkages/connectivity to designated sites (e.g. watercourses and areas of semi-natural habitat, such as linear woodlands); Salmonid Waters; Shellfish Waters; Freshwater Pearl Mussel catchments; Nature Reserves; Natural Heritage Areas and proposed Natural Heritage Areas; Areas likely to contain a habitat listed in Annex 1 of the Habitats Directive; Entries to the Record of Monuments and Places and Zones of Archaeological Potential; Entries to the Record of Protected Structures; Un-designated sites of importance to wintering or breeding bird species of conservation concern; Architectural Conservation Areas; and Relevant landscape designations.
-18. Environmental Protection and Management Corridor and Route Selection Process The following Corridor and Route Selection Process will be undertaken for relevant new infrastructure: Stage 1 - Route Corridor Identification, Evaluation and Selection • Environmental constraints (including those identified in Section 4 of the SEA Environmental Report) and opportunities (such as existing linear infrastructure) will assist in the identification of possible route corridor options; • Potentially feasible corridors within which infrastructure could be accommodated will be identified and these corridors assessed.
-The selection of the preferred route corridor will avoid constraints and meet opportunities to the optimum extent, as advised by relevant specialists; and • In addition to the constraints identified above, site-specific field data may be required to identify the most appropriate corridors.
-Stage 2 - Route Identification, Evaluation and Selection • Potentially feasible routes within the preferred corridor will be identified and assessed.
-The selection of preferred routes will avoid constraints and meet opportunities to the optimum extent, as advised by relevant specialists, taking into account project level information and potential mitigation measures that are readily achievable;
+16. Climate Action Management 18.
+Environmental Protection and Management Introduction 18.
+Environmental Protection and Management 18.
+Environmental Protection and Management Lower-level Decision Making Lower levels of decision making and environmental assessment should consider the environmental sensitivities identified in Section 4 of the SEA Environmental Report, including the following: • Special Areas of Conservation and Special Protection Areas; • Features of the landscape that provide linkages/connectivity to designated sites (e.g. watercourses and areas of semi-natural habitat, such as linear woodlands); • Salmonid Waters; • Shellfish Waters; • Freshwater Pearl Mussel catchments; • Nature Reserves; • Natural Heritage Areas and proposed Natural Heritage Areas; • Areas likely to contain a habitat listed in Annex 1 of the Habitats Directive; • Entries to the Record of Monuments and Places and Zones of Archaeological Potential; • Entries to the Record of Protected Structures; • Un-designated sites of importance to wintering or breeding bird species of conservation concern; • The National Biodiversity Action Plan; • Relevant landscape designations.
+Where developments, arising from this strategy, do not require Environmental Impact Assessment, impacts to biodiversity will be assessed by the preparation of a non-statutory Ecological Impact Assessment (EcIA).